jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 **Note:** `casual` is a package that generates random fake data.

 Run your server again.
-From the terminal, you should see data been added added to the database.
-However, you can't view the data in the _sqlite_ file unless you use a SQLite browser.
+From the terminal, you should see data been added to the database.
+However, you can't view the data in the _sqlite_ file unless you use an SQLite browser.

 Go ahead and install the [SQLite browser](https://github.com/sqlitebrowser/sqlitebrowser).
 It will prove very useful!